jdombrowski-mitre/dioptra/docs/source/user-guide/task-plugins.rst

 Calling a Task Plugin
 ---------------------

-Let's return to the :ref:`final example from the previous guide <entry-points-prefect-task-execution-code>` and expand the code to include the next task plugin call,
+Let's return to the :ref:`final example from the previous guide <entry-points-prefect-task-execution-code>` and expand the code to include the next task plugin call.

 .. code-block::